 Successful Business at a Low Cost

-Even with heftier monthly fees than you might find elsewhere, it franchisees should feel confident in their investment: Chick-fil-A’s the eighth most successful fast food brand in the country, according to QSR.
+Even with heftier monthly fees than you might find elsewhere, it franchisees should feel confident in the investment they make: Chick-fil-A is the eighth-most successful fast-food chain in the country, according to QSR.

 I mean, you have to admit.
 The food is pretty darn good.